-$$FFT\{x[n]\}(k) = \sum{n=0}^{N_x - 1} x[n] \cdot e^{-j\frac{2\pi}{N_x}kn},$$ (7)
+$$FFT\{x[n]\}(k) = \sum{n=0}^{N_x - 1} x[n] \cdot e^{-j\frac{2\pi}{N_x}kn},$$ (6)

-where $N_x$ is the number of FFT points (same value as the number of STFT range bins).
+where N_x is the number of FFT points (same value as the number of STFT range bins).

 Network architectures.
 We consider a beat signal with 1024 samples, and we design two FCN models for interference mitigation from single-channel spectrograms.
-The first FCN takes as input a spectrogram of $154 \times 2048$ components, while the second FCN takes as input a spectrogram of $1024 \times 2048$ components.
+The first FCN takes as input a spectrogram of 154×2048 components, while the second FCN takes as input a spectrogram of 1024×2048 components.
 The horizontal axis dimension (2048) corresponds to the number of FFT points in the range profile, while the vertical axis dimension (154 or 1024) is influenced by the computing step size of STFT.
-The dimensions of 154 or 1024 correspond to the steps 6 and 1, respectively.
+The dimensions of 154 or 1024 correspond to steps R = 6 and R = 1, respectively.
 We design each FCN architecture to progressively reduce the dimension on the vertical axis to one component, while preserving the horizontal axis dimension.
-Therefore, both FCN models produce outputs of $1 \times 2048$ components that are interpreted as range profiles.
+Therefore, both FCN models produce outputs of 1×2048 components that are interpreted as range profiles.
 In order to reach the same output size from different input sizes, the two FCN models have different depths.
 In Figure 2, we illustrate the generic architecture of both networks, which are exclusively composed of convolutional (conv) blocks.

-To reduce the spectorgram of $154 \times 2048$ to a range profile of $1 \times 2048$ components, we propose a shallower FCN of 15 layers organized into 4 conv blocks.
+To reduce the spectrogram of 154×2048 to a range profile of 1×2048 components, we propose a shallower FCN of 15 layers organized into 4 conv blocks.
 Each of the first 3 blocks are composed of 3 conv layers followed by a maxpooling layer, while the last block has 3 conv layers (without pooling).
 Each conv layer in the first block is formed of 8 filters.
 The number of conv filters doubles in each subsequent block.
 Based on this rule, the first two conv layers from the fourth block are formed of 64 filters.
 The last conv layer needs to squeeze the number of channels to one, hence it can have only one filter.

-To reduce the spectorgram of $1024 \times 2048$ to a range profile of $1 \times 2048$ components, we propose a deeper FCN of 21 layers organized into 7 conv blocks.
+To reduce the spectrogram of 1024×2048 to a range profile of 1×2048 components, we propose a deeper FCN of 21 layers organized into 7 conv blocks.
 Each of the first 6 blocks are composed of 2 conv layers followed by a max-pooling layer, while the last block has 3 conv layers (without pooling).
 Each conv layer in the first block is formed of 8 filters.
-The number of conv filters doubles in each subsequent block, except for TABLE I: Minimum and maximum values each parameter in our joint uniform distribution used for generating the samples in our database.
+The number of conv filters doubles in each subsequent block, except for the second and the fourth blocks, which keep the number of filters from the previous blocks.
+As for the shallow FCN, the last conv layer has only one filter.